Tracardi/tracardi-api/docs/upgrade.md

 # Upgrades

-Tracardi is being still developed.
-Though it can be used as is right now, upgrading may cause some issues.
-This is due to the way workflows are persisted.
-Workflow created in one version may not have all the plugins that exist in new version or the plugins behave a bit differently.
-Till Tracardi reaches version 1.0 only code is fully upgradable.
-We do not upgrade the saved workflows or freeze the plugin versions.
-When you upgrade to new version you have to make sure that the saved plugins behave the same way.
-So connect new version to old elastic instance and see what is not working and replace old plugins with the new ones.
-Plugins have versions, so you can have the same plugin in two versions registered in elastic.
+Tracardi is still in active development, and as such, upgrading to a new version may introduce some compatibility issues.
+This is due to the way that workflows are persisted, which may change between versions.
+Workflows created in one version may not work properly with all the available plugins in a newer version, or the plugins may behave differently.

+To ensure a smooth upgrade process, it is recommended to wait until Tracardi reaches version 1.0, at which point the code will be fully upgradeable.
+Until then, you should carefully check for any issues when upgrading to a new version.
+You can do this by connecting the new version to the old Elastic instance and reviewing any saved workflows or plugin versions for compatibility.
+If necessary, you can replace old plugins with newer versions to ensure that everything works as expected.
+Note that it is possible to have multiple versions of the same plugin registered in Elastic.

 To upgrade source to the latest development version pull new docker image.